hassaanchugtai1902/Analogue-Clock---Javascript-CSS-HTML--Hassaan-/README.md

 # Analogue-Clock---Javascript-CSS-HTML--Hassaan-
-This is Analogue clock made by Javascript.
-CSS HTML
+This is an Analogue clock made with JavaScript.
+CSS HTML Author - Hassaan Naveed
+Beginner-level projects